 Others

-Because low zinc and vitamin D levels have been observed in patients with alopecia areata, you might be recommended their supplements.
+Because low zinc and vitamin D levels have been observed in patients with alopecia areata, you might be recommended their supplements by your healthcare facilitator.
 They might be given in combination with other drugs.

 Other than that, prostaglandin F2α analogues and anthralin are prescribed in certain instances.
 For instance, the former is to help with the regrowth of eyelashes.